TheoFontana/BE_QoS/slides.md

 ## Introduction

 ---
-## Objective
+## Objectives

-We need to insure :
+We need to ensure :
 * Connectivity between hosts on all client's sites
 * QoS for VoIP applications